xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <a name="MT8012"></a>

 ### MT8012: Invalid DelegateProxyAttribute for the return value for the method *.*: DelegateType is null.
-Please file a bug at https://github.com/xamarin/xamarin-macios/issues/new

 The DelegateProxy attribute for the method in question is invalid.